Breast Implant Removal (Explantation)

 - Medical tests and x-rays

-When choosing a board-certified plastic surgeon for breast implant removal surgery, remember that the surgeon’s experience and your comfort with the physician are just as important as the final cost of the surgery.
+When choosing a plastic surgeon for breast implant removal surgery, remember that the surgeon’s experience and your comfort with the physician are just as important as the final cost of the surgery.

 What Are the Risks of Breast Implant Removal?